 You should try to name your authentications in a way that will quickly identify it within a potentially large list.
 Consider who/ how many people will need access to this authentication when choosing where to create this authentication

 For example whether it is a Sandbox or Production auth.
 Maybe including the name of the service API version you are using would be useful.
 Perhaps you could specify the Workspace group or Organisation associated with this particular type of authentication so you know if its one you and your team have access to.

 If you take the above into account upon creation when looking in your group of available authentications later on finding the right one will be simple!

-There are two main areas that you can build your service authentications from.
+There are two places you can create service authentications:

 Once you are within the builder highlight the connector you want to create a new authentication for.

 In the connector properties panel select the Auth tab and the New authentication button.